MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 4. Run the code, and note that this time, all three INSERT statement succeed.

-5. Switch to the query window that contains code to select the most recently modified customer and run it to verify that a record for *Norman Newcustomer* has been inserted.
+5. Switch back to the query window containing the SELECT customer statement and run the query to verify that the *Norman Newcustomer* row was added.

 6. Back in the original query window, modify the code to insert another customer - this time throwing an error within the TRY block after the transaction has been committed: